cowoder/prettier-eslint/README.md

 ### Add Eslint and Prettier to dev deps

-`npm install -D eslint prettier`
+`npm install --dev eslint prettier`

 ### Add the packages to combine Eslint and Prettier to dev deps

-`npm install -D eslint-config-prettier eslint-plugin-prettier`
+`npm install --dev eslint-config-prettier eslint-plugin-prettier`

 ### Add Airbnb styleguide to dev deps (choose one)